matdahl/einkaufszettel/README.md

 ## Features

-* a flexible number of categories by which the entries can be sorted
+* individual categories by which the entries can be sorted
 * Ubuntu Style UI with a dark and a light theme in 8 different color flavors
 * Current language versions:
   * Dutch